Information for Students with Disabilities

 The pursuit of excellence, seeking to teach or learn to the best of one’s ability, stands as a goal of Jesuit education.
 To promote this goal, the CTLE provides programs, services, and professional expertise that facilitates excellence in teaching and learning.
 Students with disabilities who desire to achieve excellence in learning will find professional staff at the CTLE eager to assist them.

 You must take the initiative!
 This site is a valuable resource, however, it is not a substitution for a personal meeting with a CTLE staff member.

 The Center for Teaching and Learning Excellence (CTLE) is the designated office that provides services to students with disabilities who are enrolled at the University of Scranton.
 The CTLE reviews and maintains disability- related documents.
-An ADA committee certifies eligibility for services and determines academic accommodations, auxiliary aids, and/or services as mandated under Title II of the Americas with Disabilities Act (ADA) of 1990 and Section 504 of the Rehabilitation Act of 1973.
+An ADA committee certifies eligibility for services and determines academic accommodations, auxiliary aids, and/or services as mandated under Section 504 of the Rehabilitation Act of 1973 and Title II of the Americas with Disabilities Act (ADA) of 1990.

 Requesting Accommodationsplus or minus

 In order to receive disability-related accommodations and/or support services, the student must self-disclose the presence of a specific disability and provide the appropriate documentation to the CTLE.
 The CTLE will handle all accommodation requests on an individual basis to ensure the student's needs are being met and the documentation supports the stated disability.
 If the documentation supports the requested accommodation as reasonable, then the requested accommodations may be granted.
 Incomplete documentation may delay this important process.
 Students are encouraged to be proactive.
 It is important to keep in mind that despite the existence of a qualifying disability, the requested accommodations may be denied if they are determined to be unreasonable or inappropriate.